Homomorphism complexes, reconfiguration, and homotopy for directed graphs: Homotopy of directed graphs

-A directed graph is said to be \defi{stiff} if does not contain any dismantlable vertex.
+A digraph is said to be \defi{stiff} if does not contain any dismantlable vertex.
 As a corollary to the above results we get the following, see also Corollary 5.10 from \cite{Mat} for the analogous statement for $r$-sets.

-\begin{cor} Suppose $G$ and $H$ are both stiff directed graphs.
+\begin{cor} Suppose $G$ and $H$ are both stiff digraphs.
 Then a homomorphism $f: G \rightarrow H$ is a bihomotopy equivalence if and only if it is an isomorphism. \end{cor}

 As a consequence of Corollary \ref{cor:stiff} each bihomotopy class $[G]$ contains a unique (up to isomorphism) stiff representative.
 This representative is a single looped vertex ${\bf 1}$ exactly when $G$ is dismantlable, and in this case we have that $\Hom(T,G) \simeq \Hom(T,{\bf 1})$ is collapsible for any graph $T$.
-In \cite{BriWinGibbs} Brightwell and Winkler prove that an undirected graph $G$ is \emph{dismantlable} if and only if $\oldHom(T,G)$ is connected for any graph $T$.
-We have something similar in the directed graph setting.
+In \cite{BriWinGibbs} Brightwell and Winkler prove that an undirected graph $G$ is \emph{dismantlable} if and only if $\oldHom(T,G)$ is nonempty and connected for any graph $T$.
+We have something similar in the directed setting.

-\begin{thm} Suppose $G$ is a directed graph.
+\begin{thm} Suppose $G$ is a digraph.
 Then the following are equivalent.

 \begin{enumerate} \item $G$ is dismantlable (in the directed sense of Definition \ref{def:folding});

 \item The stiff representative of $[G]$ is a single looped vertex ${\bf 1}$;